 If are asked and accept the position, start by finding the important documents, like the will.
 As executor, you are acting in a fiduciary capacity, and your efforts are directed toward the interests of the beneficiaries of the decedent’s the estate.

 The time required to be an executor can be extensive.
-If you are asked to be the executor before the person passes away, ask to locate the original will.
+If you are asked to be one before the person passes away, ask to locate the original will.
 Read it and make certain that you understand it.

 There are also requirements that must be met to be an executor of an estate.
 Anyone convicted of a felony is not allowed to be an executor, even if they are named in the decedent’s will.
 The exact rules vary, depending on the state, so ask an estate planning attorney.